 09 of 10

-If you're looking for a dish to use up both preserved lemons and ras el hanout, this tagine recipe is the one you need.
+If you're looking for a dish to use up both preserved lemons and ras el hanout, this tagine of lamb with preserved lemons and olives recipe is the one you need.
 It's also a great excuse to make either ingredient at home.
 It features lamb, olives, ginger, and saffron, and you can also try it with beef or goat.
 Your family will love that it's traditionally served with french fries, which are surprisingly easy to make from scratch, too.

 10 of 10

 Ras el hanout adds a nice punch of flavor to a delicious goat stew.
-This recipe combines the spice blend with cumin, caraway, fennel, cloves, and cardamom.
+This Moroccan spiced goat stew recipe combines the spice blend with cumin, caraway, fennel, cloves, and cardamom.
 The stew is slowly cooked in the oven and is great comfort food, making it an exceptional choice for chilly days.